erf/toml_localizations/README.md

 TOML is a minimal, easy to read, configuration file format, which allows you to represent [strings](https://github.com/toml-lang/toml#user-content-string) as key/value pairs in several ways.
 That is, as basic, multi-line basic, literal and multi-line literal strings.
 I believe TOML has the best format to represent a set of long, multiline and complex strings.
 Compared to [YAML](https://yaml.org/), strings are not indented, which is an advantage when working with text.

-For simple strings i recommend [csv_localizations](https://github.com/erf/csv_localizations), to support all languages in a single document.
+For simple strings consider [csv_localizations](https://github.com/erf/csv_localizations), to support all languages in a single document (you can use both).

 ## Usage